teranetsrl/oauth2_client/README.md

 # Usage without the helper class #
 You can use the library without the helper class, using one of the base client classes.

-This way tokens won't be automatically stored, and won't be automatically refreshed.
+This way tokens won't be automatically stored, nor will be automatically refreshed.
 Furthermore, you will have to add the access token to http requests by yourself.

 ```dart
 //Import the client you need (see later for available clients)...